 In industrial manufacturing, laser soldering processes are often automated and fully integrated into a larger manufacturing environment.
 In other cases, hand soldering is applied, similar to traditional methods with a soldering iron (contact tip soldering).

 Accurate process control is essential for high-quality results.
 One often first heats the location, then applies the solder and continues the heating for a short while.
-The laser beam may then be switched off abruptly, or one gradually reduces the laser power in order to give more time for solidification.
+The laser beam may then be switched off abruptly, or one gradually reduces the laser power to give more time for solidification.

 The reached peak temperature, a critical process parameter, depends on the applied laser intensity and heating time, but also on heat conduction in the given setting (which may vary, e.g. due to the solder flow).
 A disadvantage of laser soldering compared with tip soldering can be that there is no guaranteed maximum temperature (set by the temperature of the soldering tip).
 One may solve that problem with proper process monitoring, for example utilizing the heat radiation.